Fibro Parenting: Chores for Kids?

 • The second set of three chores: dining room which includes sorting the recycling bin, upstairs kid bathroom, and their own bedroom

 In addition, the three older kids also have to put away the clean dishes from the dishwasher and dish rack.
-These alternate in a three-day pattern as shown in the image above.
+This process alternates every three days, as shown in the image above.

 Chores for Kids

-Each day when they are finished, I check to ensure their chores are done.
-If at the end of the week there was good teamwork with minimal arguing and complaining, then we give each child a weekly allowance based on their age.
+When they are finished each day, I check to ensure their chores are done.
+If, at the end of the week, there was good teamwork with minimal arguing and complaining, then we give each child a weekly allowance based on their age.

 Allowances for Each Kid